RebornBeat/BGP-X/docs/faq.md

 ### What is BGP-X?

-BGP-X is a privacy-preserving, identity-routed overlay routing network.
-It routes your internet traffic through a chain of encrypted relay nodes such that no single party can see both where your traffic comes from and where it is going.
+BGP-X is a router-level privacy overlay network.
+It runs on your network router and protects all connected devices transparently — routing their traffic through a chain of encrypted relay nodes such that no single party can see both where traffic comes from and where it is going.

 It is not a replacement for BGP (Border Gateway Protocol) — it uses the existing internet as a transport layer and builds a private routing layer on top of it.